bojanskr/quickstart-workshop/content/60_implementing/10_adding_submodules.md

 - Avoid duplicating same code across multiple Quick Starts

 ### Git Submodules
-To use the VPC and Linux bastion Quick Starts in your Quick Start, you will use Git Submodules.
+To use the VPC Quick Start in your workshop Quick Start, you will use Git Submodules.

 Git Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits separate.

-We will add two submodules to the **qs-workshop** repo - QuickStart VPC and QuickStart Linux Bastion.
+We will add a submodule to the **qs-workshop** repo - QuickStart VPC.

 ### Add a VPC to your project
 Change directory to the root of your repo.